 When using the Calculator tool to calculate our lay stakes for us, we have the option to underlay or overlay our bets.
-In the mode setting on the Calculator tool, we can change it from “Simple” mode to “Advanced” mode.
+On the Calculator tool you can change the setting to Advanced display.

 Once we enter our our stake, back odds and lay odds, the option for underlaying and overlaying our bets will appear.
 The benefits of underlaying and overlaying our bets can be found in our underlaying and overlaying guide.

 This calculator can be used to calculate our lay stake for refund offers to guarantee ourselves a risk-free profit regardless of the outcome on what we’re betting on.
 An example of a refund offer may be “Bet £25, get a £25 free bet if your bet loses”.
 We can use the normal Calculator tool to match our bet, but we’ll only get the free bet if our bet loses.
 If our bet wins, we won’t make any profit.

 By using the refund calculator instead, we stand to guarantee ourselves a slightly smaller profit regardless of whether or not our bet wins or loses.
 To use this calculator, we enter our stake, back and lay odds, and the free bet that the bookmaker will offer us if our bet loses.
 In our above example of “bet £25 get £25 free bet if we lose”, we’ll be entering £25 into the free bet award section.
 Next, the free bet retention will the amount of real cash that we can get from the free bet.
 Normally, this would range from 70% - 80%, but if you’re new to matched betting, you might want to put 70% - 75% instead, until you are more confident.

 The lay stake and liability will be calculated for you, and you can then place your bet with the bookmaker and lay it.
 Make sure you have enough balance in your exchange to cover your liability before you take this bet.